Bombing of North Korea: Firebombing campaign

 In early July 1950, General Emmett O'Donnell Jr. requested permission to incinerate five North Korean cities.
 He proposed that MacArthur announce that UN forces would employ the firebombing methods that "brought Japan to its knees" during the Pacific War.
 The announcement would warn the leaders of North Korea "to get women and children and other noncombatants the hell out."
-According to O'Donnell, MacArthur responded, "No ...
-I'm not prepared to go that far yet.
+According to O'Donnell, MacArthur responded, "No...I'm not prepared to go that far yet.
 My instructions are very explicit; however, I want you to know that I have no compunction whatever to your bombing bona fide military objectives, with high explosives, in those five industrial centers.
 If you miss your target and kill people or destroy other parts of the city, I accept that as a part of war."

+After Chinese intervention in the Korean War on the side of the North, "the U.N.
+Command adopted a policy of the purposeful destruction of [North Korean] cities in enemy hands."

 Fraught with a rapidly evolving frontline, conflicting information, and green troops as UN forces retreated, FEAF's rearguard actions in July would also see the bombing of South Korean targets in Seoul and Andong, resulting in significant civilian deaths such as those at Yongsan.
 In September 1950, MacArthur said in his public report to the United Nations, "The problem of avoiding the killing of innocent civilians and damages to the civilian economy is continually present and given my personal attention."

 In October 1950, Stratemeyer requested permission to attack Sinuiju, a provincial capital with an estimated population of 60,000, "over the widest area of the city, without warning, by burning and high explosive."
 MacArthur's headquarters responded the following day: "The general policy enunciated from Washington negates such an attack unless the military situation clearly requires it.
 Under present circumstances this is not the case."